Jaydenchimp13/Professional-Practices-20210452/README.md

 #### **Why do we need to collect people's personal data?**

 Often data is collected for things beneficial to the user of your system or ethical use to help maintain your system.
-Examples of this include targeted avertisment via [cookies](https://www.allaboutcookies.org/) stored in your browser
+Examples of this include targeted avertisment via [cookies](https://www.allaboutcookies.org/) stored in your browser,

 #### **Storage and security of personal information:**